MS-07B Gouf

 MS-07B Gouf Thomas Kurtz Custom

-First Lieutenant Thomas Kurtz piloted a Gouf with custom colour during his time with the 5th Terrestrial Mobile Division of Zeon’s Earth Attack Force.
+First Lieutenant Thomas Kurtz piloted a custom-colored Gouf during his service with the 5th Terrestrial Mobile Division of Zeon’s Earth Attack Force.

 MS-07B Gouf Visch Donahue Custom

-First Lieutenant Visch Donahue was an ace pilot who served under Commander Walter Curtis in the Australian front.
-Famously known as the Thunderclap in the Wilderness, he was assigned a custom Gouf that bore his personal Wild Thunder emblem on its shield.
+First Lieutenant Visch Donahue, known as the Thunderclap in the Wilderness, used a custom Gouf that displayed his personal Wild Thunder emblem on its shield while serving under Commander Walter Curtis in Australia.

 Behind the scenes